 Visceral fat is in the form of a gel and is wrapped around major organs such as liver, pancreas, and intestines.
 Storing higher amounts of visceral fat is associated with increased risks of a number of health problems.

 Also Read: Fats

 There are mainly two types of fats:

-The visceral fat is the extra fat, stored within the abdomen where other organs reside.
+- Visceral fat–The visceral fat is the extra fat, stored within the abdomen where other organs reside.

+- Subcutaneous fat — The subcutaneous fat is the fat that is stored just under the skin.
+For instance, the amount of fat that we find in the regions of the arms and legs.
 The fat stored around the belly could be the result of both visceral and subcutaneous types of fat.

-Visceral Fat Range
+Ranges Of Visceral Fat